cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-itay/index.md

 Itay loves computers and has been fascinated with them since he was just a kid.
 It's no surprise then that he ended up working in Tech (and Kubernetes and DevOps in specific).
 He suspects that "some degree of autism helps getting along with computers too".

 ## Why CloudNativePG
 Itay works as a Software Engineering Consultant at Verito Digital, a web agency.
 He first heard about CloudNativePG when he was looking for a well-designed PostgreSQL operator.
-"The company I worked for at the time became the second CloudNativePG adopter, after EDB came first."
+"The company I worked for at the time became the second CloudNativePG adopter, after EDB."

 ## Known for...
 Itay then got involved as a contributor developing a Cluster Helm chart to complement the Operator Helm chart.
 Yep, he's the one to thank for that!